-To enable trace logging into trace view, you first enable it via “Start Run Trace” menu.
-It will pop up a dialog allowing you to save the recorded instructions into a file.
+To enable trace logging into trace view, you first enable it via “Start trace recording” menu item.
+It will pop up a dialog allowing you to save the recorded instructions to a file.
 The default location of this file is in the database directory.

 Once started, every instruction you stepped or traced will appear immediately in Trace view.
-Instructions executed while the debuggee is running or stepping over will not appear here.
+If you let the application run the executed instructions will not be recorded.